 "The threat of insiders is real and what can happen is you have amazing defenses to protect your intellectual property and other secrets from those who are trying to obtain them from outside your company's walls, but you forget sometimes to have a program where you are watching those who you trust."

 The attacks that originate from inside may be intentional and/or unintentional.
-One example of such a scenario happened in late February 2016 with Snapchat, where the attacker with criminal intent pretended to be the CEO, Evan Spiegel, and tricked an employee into emailing over confidential information which compromised PII for roughly 700 employees (current and former).
+One example of such a scenario happened in late February 2016 with Snapchat, where the attacker with criminal intent pretended to be the CEO, Evan Spiegel and tricked an employee into emailing over confidential information which compromised PII for roughly 700 employees (current and former).
 The employee who gave out the confidential information was part of the payroll department who fell for a phishing scam.
 Per Snapchat, the email was not recognized as a scam and therefore can be classified as "unintentional."
 With a well-established company like Snapchat you may expect a rigorous program in place, but its quite difficult, if not impossible, to address the biggest vulnerability with humans that can be exploited: trust.

 Companies can only take precautions and strict measures to ensure their employees are complying with the security standards established by the company.
-Below are three critical steps a company should take to ensure protection of their information:
+Below are three critical steps a company should take to ensure the protection of their information:

 1. An all rounded continuous security training program:

 At any given time, your employees must know what is your security policy (especially the password complexity and proper ways to handle it), what standard procedures you expect your employees to follow during an event of an emergency.
-The 2016 Verizon Data Breach Investigations Report states that, 63% of 2,260 confirmed breaches leveraged weak, default or stolen passwords.
+The 2016 Verizon Data Breach Investigations Report states that 63% of 2,260 confirmed breaches leveraged weakly, default or stolen passwords.
 Management should not assume the possession of any knowledge or policy/procedure (especially from a new hire) because each company may have a different set of operating policies and procedures.
-Sure, they may overlap, but this cannot be assumed as each organization are at a different level of complexity and risk.
+Sure, they may overlap, but this cannot be assumed as each organization is at a different level of complexity and risk.
 The security program should also address and mandate the use of personal devices.
-This should not just be limited to smart phones and tables but also consist of USB flash drives and memory cards.
+This should not just be limited to smartphones and tablets but also consist of USB flash drives and memory cards.
 Stuxnet virus that caused severe damage to Iran’s nuclear program was introduced by the way of a flash drive into systems that were not connected to the internet.
 Additionally, security awareness training should not only happen for your new hires but also your existing employees.
 This becomes a major part in reducing risk when your company is growing.
 Growth comes with a new set of challenges and you must ensure all your ground is covered because insider attacks are ubiquitous.

 2. Knowing your team: